 So far Claire Lehmann seems to be the only somewhat prominent, Australian, white woman really to have made a splash discussing it.
 She didn’t agree with the article but at least she acknowledged it and addressed it.
 It wasn’t this culture of silence.
 She didn’t go for a “ignore it and it’ll go away” type thing.
 I’m hoping more prominent, white women stand up and address the crying elephant in the room.
 Because, it happens and we really need to address it.

 Cryptopart founder and journalist Asher Wolf has called attention to the fact that all this and more is happening in white feminism, and I’m hoping that her voice is big enough and respected enough that some more meaningful discussions starts happening here, like they have overseas.
 We need to stop falling for these narcissistic games of shifting blame onto the victim through theatrics.
 Not just in the writing or the media, but in every aspect of life.
 The best at crying isn’t always right.
 People saying something horrifically racist/sexist/homophobic/xenophobic/ablist should be able to be called out for their behaviour (I’m not talking about pile-ons) regardless of how poised they are when saying they’re repugnant opinions.
 Crying because someone checked your bad behaviour and trying to turn others against them for daring to question you is uncool, and people falling for this shit is ridiculous.
 “Oh yes, she is so awful for calling out your racist and homophobic behaviour, we should totally band against her and exclude her from all the things because she’s truly a bad apple.”
+Sometimes people cry, it does not make the other person a villain.
 I’m so fucking tired of it, I can’t even imagine how exhausted WOC must be in this society.

 Anyway, find Ruby Hamad’s article (linked in first paragraph also) here.